LarsEjaas/lars-ejaas-portfolio-v2/README.md

 npm install
 ```

+Create an `.env` file in the root directory and inspect the `.env.example` file in the root of the project for the required environment variables.

 Install the pre-commit hook (you can skip this step if you do not plan to commit code):

 ```bash